francipalazzo/telerilevamento2024/README.md

 this repo is thought for remote sensing lectures at Unibo

-## master program involved
-there isn't actually one

-my interests are
+my interests are:
 + geology
 + botany
 + marine biology

 >> **note**
-i do have more interests but the list would be way too long
+i do have other interests but the list would be way too long

 check this out [scienze e gestione della natura](https://corsi.unibo.it/magistrale/ScienzeGestioneNatura)